leungman426/Genome-wide-identification-of-meQTLs/README.md

 DNA methylation quantitative trait loci (meQTLs) means genetic variants or Single-nucleotide polymorphism(SNP) are associated with differnt site-specific CpGs methylation pattern.
 By knowing the meQTLs variants and SNPs associated with obesity, we can obtain the causal methylation site for obeisty via two-sample Mendelian Randomisation.

 ## **Materials**
-Case contrl study: 7 whole blood sample in obese group
+- Case contrl study: 7 whole blood sample in obese group; 7 whole bllod sample in normal group
-                   7 whole bllod sample in normal group SNPs calling  for each sample
+- SNPs calling  for each sample
-DNA methylation profiling for each sample meQTLs mapping by means of ANOVA and linear regression
+- DNA methylation profiling for each sample
+- meQTLs mapping by means of ANOVA and linear regression

 ## **Analysis Workflow**